MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/encryption/index.md

 - You trust the underlying security and access control infrastructure of the cloud platform for hosting and using your keys and secrets.
 - Your cloud-hosted applications or services can access and use keys and secrets in a robust and secure way.
-- You are required by regulatory or organizational policy to keep the creation and management of your organization's secrets and keys on-premises.
+- You're required by regulatory or organizational policy to keep the creation and management of your organization's secrets and keys on-premises.

 ### On-premises (hold your own key)